-The LPS Coral Pack ships as 3, 5, 7 or 10 medium size quality LPS corals chosen by us for their hardiness and popularity.
+The Reef Aquarium Beginner LPS Coral Package ships as 3, 5, 7 or 10 medium size quality LPS corals chosen by us for their hardiness and popularity.
 LPS Corals encompass a broad and interesting range of species.
 Some of the most popular corals in the saltwater aquarium hobby include LPS corals; which is simply an acronym for large polyp stony corals.
 Some popular LPS corals include Australian Acanthastrea, Australian Duncanopsammia, Australian Elegance, Australian Frogspawn, Australian Scolymia, Australian Torch, Blastomussa, Brain Corals, Bubble Corals, Candy Cane, Chalice Corals, Doughnut Corals, Favia Corals, Flower Pot Coral, Plate Corals, Slipper / Tongue Corals, Trumpet Corals, Tubastrea Corals.

 Approximate Inflated Size: Medium size, 3" to 5"